conda-incubator/condacolab/README.md

 The default `condacolab.install()` provides Mambaforge, but there are other `conda` distributions to choose from:

-- `install_miniconda()`: This will install the Miniconda distribution, using a version built for Python 3.9.
+- `install_miniconda()`: This will install the Miniconda distribution, using a version built for Python 3.10.
 Unlike Anaconda, this distribution only contains `python` and `conda`.
 - `install_miniforge()`: Like Miniconda, but built off `conda-forge` packages.
-The Miniforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but we [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.9.
+The Miniforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge).
 - `install_mambaforge()`: Like Miniforge, but with `mamba` included.
-The Mambaforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but we [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.9.
+The Mambaforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge).

 For advanced users, `install_from_url()` is also available.
-It expects a URL pointing to a [`constructor`-like installer](https://github.com/conda/constructor), so you can prebuild a Python 3.9 distribution that fulfills your own needs.
+It expects a URL pointing to a [`constructor`-like installer](https://github.com/conda/constructor), so you can prebuild a Python 3.10 distribution that fulfills your own needs.

 > If you want to build your own `constructor`-based installer, check the FAQ below!